Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

-The CommandLine field does not contain any refereces to basesrv leaving no doubt about validity of our conclusion.
+The CommandLine field does not contain any references to basesrv leaving no doubt about validity of our conclusion.

 ## Conclusion